 After all, you can do “everything right” such as time ovulation, find the perfect reproductive endocrinologist, research ancient baby-making techniques, find the perfect fertility diet, do yoga for stress reduction, and still not achieve a pregnancy.

 It’s the “out of control” part of baby-making that is often so triggering to our emotions.
-And if we get to the point that we have consulted a fertility specialist and even started high tech baby making techniques such as IVF, we often feel like there is very little we can do except follow the directions given to us and wait.
+And if we get to the point that we have consulted a fertility specialist and even started procedures using assisted reproductive technology such as in vitro fertilization (IVF), we often feel like there is very little we can do except follow the directions given to us and wait.

 5 Tips to Improve Your Fertility Diet